 A Friend Closer Than A Brother

 Blood covenant partners are referred to as friends in the Bible.
 Covenant friends are friends like no other.
-In ancient days they might be referred to as blood brothers, and as such they were closer than “milk brothers” so-called because they nursed on the same mother’s milk.
+In ancient days they might be referred to as “blood brothers,” and as such they were closer than “milk brothers” because they were nursed on the same mother’s milk.
 Proverbs 18:24 says “A man of too many friends comes to ruin, but there is a friend who sticks closer than a brother.”
 God made a covenant with Abraham, and he was called God’s friend.

 “Did You not, O our God, drive out the inhabitants of this land before Your people Israel and give it to the descendants of Abraham Your friend.”
 (2 Chronicles 20:7)

 A blood covenant friendship is forever.
-It reaches beyond death to the descendants of the covenant partners.
+It extends beyond death to the descendants of the covenant partners.
 This is a pure love relationship.